mhackermsft/BlazorAIChat/readme.md

 - **AzureOpenAIEmbedding Configuration**:
   - Specify the deployed embedding model you plan to use.
+  - If using Azure Cosmos DB for MongoDB as your knowledge store, you must provide the dimensions returned by the embedding model.
+For the `text-embedding-ada-002` model this is 1536.
   - Both the chat and embedding models are assumed to be accessed through the same Azure OpenAI endpoint and API key.

 - **Cosmos DB (optional)**: